jasminalbert/AsymmetricRelationshipsAndCoexistence/README.md

 To reproduce the analyses: 1) make your R working directory the `code` directory; 2) run `MASTER.R`.
 If all dependencies are in place (see next section) then all results supporting the paper will be saved to the results directories.
-This will take some time (a day or two, depending on your computer speed).
-Multiple cores may be needed, and things will, of course, be slower if your machine does not have those cores available.
+This will take some time (a day or two, possibly longer, depending on your computer speed).
+Multiple cores will be needed, and things will, of course, be slower if your machine does not have those cores available.

 To compile the paper latex, open `paper/Paper.Rnw` and `paper/SupMat.Rnw` and compile them using Sweave.
 If you are using Rstudio and if it is configured to work with Sweave, this will just be a button in Rstudio entitled ``Compile PDF''.